HMS Sans Pareil (1851): Construction and career

-Sans Pareil was recommissioned on 5 June 1862 under the command of Captain Arthur Parry Eardley-Wilmot, replacing HMS Nile as the Queenstown guardship.
-In November 1861 she was used to transport troops to Mexico, along with HMS Donegal and HMS Conqueror.
-Her final captain was George Le Geyt Bowyear, and Sans Pareil spent 1863 conveying marines to China, and returning invalids home.

-Sans Pareil was reduced to 66 guns in 1866 and was sold to C. Marshall in March 1867.
-She was broken up at Plymouth.
+Sans Pareil was recommissioned on 31 December by Captain Arthur Eardley-Wilmot to replace HMS Nile as the flagship of Rear-Admiral Charles Talbot and as the Queenstown (now Cobh, Ireland), guardship.
+In November 1861 she was used to transport troops to Veracruze, Mexico, along with HMS Donegal and HMS Conqueror.
+Captain George Le Geyt Bowyear relieved Eardley-Wilmot on 7 June 1862, and the ship spent the next year conveying marines to China, and returning invalids home.
+She was paid off on 11 June 1863.
+Sans Pareil was reduced to 66 guns in 1866 and was sold to C. Marshall for scrap on 8 March 1867.